National Grid plan: 'We should earn £10 by turning everything off'

 How much energy do your appliances use?

 Some washing programmes use more energy, kettles and televisions come in different sizes so you would need to check on your own appliance to see how much it uses.
-But the Energy Savings Trust provides ballpark figures for how many units of energy, measured in kilowatt hours (kWh) it takes to run a typical model.
+But the Energy Savings Trust provides ballpark figures for how many units of energy, measured in kilowatt hours (kWh) it takes to run a typical model:

 - One load of washing in the washing machine 0.5kWh